 Candidates will fill out a form on their experience and reflect on the experience with their mentor.

 Going on a mission trip the summer before the confirmation process can count as all four service experiences.
 Being a part of a parish ministry during this year may be used for their two ministry experiences..

-12. What is the role of the Confirmation Mentor?
+12. What is the role of a Confirmation Mentor?

 A confirmation mentor is a trained Core Team member who walks with a candidate during their confirmation process.
-Candidates meet with their mentor once a month in a public place (like a coffee shop) for about an hour.
+Candidates may meet with a mentor once a month in a public place (like a coffee shop) for about an hour.
 Meeting with a mentor allows for a more individualistic approach to our process.
-Then mentor will help a candidate grow in their practice of the faith and serve as a recourse during the process.
-Your mentor will be assigned in late August based on your pre-process statement and interview with Nick.
+The mentor will help a candidate grow in their practice of the faith and serve as a recourse during the process.

 13. Why do candidates pick a confirmation/saint name?